jgill333/google-gen-ai-serverless-function-template/README.md

 5. Get/set your `GEMINI_API_KEY`.
 Create a new API key at `google cloud` if you do not already have API a key(s).
   - See: https://ai.google.dev/gemini-api/docs/api-key and/or https://aistudio.google.com/app/apikey
-  - Copy the key to a storage mechanism of your choice.
+  - Copy the key to a storage mechanism of your choice
   - Set the value for `gemini_api_key` or `gemini_api_key_fallback = "REPLACE_WITH_YOUR_GEMINI_API_KEY"` to your `GEMINI_API_KEY`.
     - Optionally, set the `GEMINI_API_KEY` environment variable in a manner that is accessible within a Google Cloud Run Function